crowaltz24/streaming_site/readme.md

 ## Features

 - **Movie Search**: Quickly search for movies using the search bar.
-- **Trending, Popular & Top Rated Movies**: Browse categorized sections for easy discovery.
+- **Trending, Popular & Top Rated Movies**: Browse categorized sections, curated on the home page for easy discovery.
 - **Multiple Streaming Servers**: Choose from different server options in the settings.
 - **Dark Theme Support**: Toggle themes for a customized viewing experience.
-- **Back to Top Button**: Easily navigate to the top of the page.
-- **Responsive Design**: Works smoothly on both mobile and desktop devices.
+- **Responsive Design**: Works on both mobile and desktop devices.

 ## Installation